Simulating the secondary electron avalanche of MCP by Geant4: Introduction

 \section{Introduction}

-Microchannel Plate (MCP), as a kind of particle detectors based on the secondary electron emission, is widely used in multiple fields of high energy and nuclear physics~\cite{you1800application, gao2023pos, wu2021design,chang2016r}, mass spectrometry~\cite{nishiguchi2006development, klumpar2001time} and image intensifier~\cite{tremsin2009detection, fraser1993x}, because of 2-dimensional spatial resolution provided by millions of array channels and much higher time resolution than traditional dynode electron multiplier originated from a thickness of less than 1~mm.
-Nowadays, the strict demand for the signal-to-noise ratio of single electron detection in the newly proposed high-energy physics experiments encourages researchers to find solutions for the noise from the after-pulse that is induced by the residual molecules in the vacuum device~\cite{abusleme2022mass}.
-The after-pulses are from the molecules ionized by the electrons during the avalanche, which will be accelerated towards the cathode by the applied electric field inside the channel, hit the cathode, and finally produce the secondary electrons, resulting in the multiplication once again and the output pulses about hundreds of nanoseconds to tens of microseconds after the initial pulse~\cite{abusleme2022mass}.
-The most direct method to suppress the after-pulses considering the generation mechanism is increasing the vacuum degree of the MCP working environment, while the vacuum degree is limited by the present techniques so that other ingenious methods have to be found.
-A useful method is combining two pieces of straight-channel MCP to make the channels shaped like ``V'', so-called chevron MCP\cite{guo2021numerical, leskovar1977microchannel, medley1981response}, so that the ions are not likely to track back to the cathode, which is indeed limited by the manufacture craft since a gap will always exist between the two pieces and diffuse the electrons when they go through the gap, leading to the deterioration of peak-to-valley ratio and resolution.
-Therefore, the natural idea is to make a single MCP with curved channels, which is exactly what we will discuss in this work.
+Microchannel Plate (MCP), as a kind of electron multipliers based on the secondary electron emission, is widely used in multiple fields including high energy and nuclear physics~\cite{you1800application, gao2023pos, orlov2019uv, chang2016r}, mass spectrometry~\cite{nishiguchi2006development, klumpar2001time} and image intensifier~\cite{tremsin2009detection, fraser1993x}, because of the 2-dimensional spatial resolution provided by millions of array channels and much higher time resolution than traditional dynode electron multipliers originated from the much smaller thickness of less than 1~mm.
+Nowadays, the strict demand for the signal-to-noise ratio of single-electron detection in the newly proposed high-energy physics experiments encourages researchers to find solutions for the noise from the after-pulses~\cite{abusleme2022mass}.
+The after-pulses are from the molecules ionized by the electrons during the avalanche, which will be accelerated towards the cathode by the applied electric field inside the channel, then hit the cathode, and finally produce additional secondary electrons, leading to additional multiplications and resulting in additional output pulses about a few nanoseconds to tens of microseconds after the initial pulse, depending on the gas molecule, the dimension of the glass bulb and the strength of the applied electric field~\cite{abusleme2022mass}.
+Usually, the time of the after-pulses of 20-inch MCP-PMTs ranges from 500 to 20,000~ns after an initial pulse, while it will be in the order of 6-10~ns for the traditional, very compact MCP-PMTs.
+The most direct method to suppress the after-pulses is increasing the vacuum degree of the MCP working environment considering the generation mechanism.
+However, limited by the present techniques, the vacuum degree cannot be increased infinitely, so that other ingenious methods have to be found.
+A useful method is combining two pieces of straight-channel MCPs to make the channels shaped like ``V'', so-called chevron MCP~\cite{guo2021numerical, leskovar1977microchannel, medley1981response}, so that the ions are not likely to track back to the cathode.
+This method is limited by the manufacture craft since a gap will always exist between the two pieces and the secondary electrons will be diffused when they go through the gap, leading to the deterioration of peak-to-valley ratio and resolution.
+Therefore, the natural idea is to make a single MCP with curved channels.
+Early papers introduced the development and test results of curved-channel MCP, concluding that the curved-channel MCP is superior in resolution, gain and the suppression of ion feedback~\cite{10.1063/1.1136749, 10.1117/1.JATIS.2.3.030901}.
+However, because of the complex procedures to prepare a curved-channel MCP, such devices cannot be bought for scientific research from the manufacturers.
+In this paper, we mainly focus on studying the optimal design of curved-channel MCP using Geant4 simulation.